 The endpoint returns HTTP 200 OK on successful feedback submission.

-To ensure the feedback is actionable, validation is enforced on the rationalFeedback
+To ensure the feedback is actionable, validation is enforced on the rationalFeedback field to ensure meaningful input.

 Why This Matters